khuyentran1401/Numerical-Optimization-Machine-learning/README.md

 # Files included in this file

-main.py: file to import and test the module ./linearAlgebra/matrix.py: matrix class
+- main.py: file to import and test the module ./linearAlgebra/matrix.py: matrix class

+# Additional methods of matrix

+I include other methods of matrix such as finding the determinant or normalizing the matrix